-- The School shall require an alcohol and a controlled substance test when a supervisor or instructor observes that a driver's appearance, behavior, speech, and/or body functions may indicate that the employee or student is unfit for duty or training. - In such instances, the employee or student will be transported to the School's authorized testing site.
+- The School shall require an alcohol and a controlled substance test when a supervisor observes that a driver's appearance, behavior, speech or body may indicate that the employee or student is unfit for duty or training. - In such instances, the employee or student will be transported to the School's authorized testing site.